PLANS IN PROGRESS

-Abbeyfield Bungendore, along with Abbeyfield Australia, has submitted the DA to Council.
+Abbeyfield Bungendore, along with Abbeyfield Australia, had submitted the DA to Council early in 2020.
 This included the agreed house design (12 bedrooms with ensuites and a self contained housekeepers unit), engineering specifications and landscaping plans.
-Nick Pelle of Oztal Architects has prepared plans of the Bungendore Abbeyfield house.
+Nick Pelle of Oztal Architects prepared plans of the Bungendore Abbeyfield house.
 Between the regular threats of bushfires in November and December 2019, Kylie Coe (Coe Planning Services) coordinated the DA application process and prepared the EI Statement.
 Under her guidance, specialists reports were prepared to comply with Council’s conditions.
 Jennie Curtis (Fresh Landscapes) finalised her designs for the landscaping.
 Nick, Kylie and Jennie have worked pro bono in recognition of it being a charitable project.
 Our special thanks to PHL Surveyors for their rapid assistance and donation of the survey plan.

 Included in any design is double glazing, bathrooms with disabled access, internal finishes, air-conditioning, security systems, communications, landscaping, fitments and white-goods.
 Once finalised, Abbeyfield Australia (assisted by and on behalf of the Abbeyfield Bungendore committee) will be ready to seek further funding for this very worthwhile project from a range of programs.